MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 Now that your VMware VMs are discovered and manageable by VMM, you can convert these VMs to Hyper-V by following these instructions:

-1. Ensure the VMware VMs that are to be converted are in the **Stopped** state and that there aren’t snapshots associated with them.
+1. Ensure the VMware VMs that are to be converted are in the **Stopped** state and that there are no snapshots associated with them.

 2. Select **VMs and Services > Home > Convert Virtual Machine**.

 3. In **Convert Virtual Machine** wizard > **Select Source**, select **Browse**, and in **Select Virtual Machine Source**, select the VMware VM you want to convert.